What Insurance Companies Don’t Tell You

 When you hire a workers’ compensation lawyer, you want an attorney who is not afraid to go toe-to-toe with the big insurance companies.
 Domer Law has a reputation for getting results.
 In fact, most of our cases settle without a court hearing.
 But if we need to go to court, we have a track record of success when in front of a judge, as well.
 We have won cases across Wisconsin, from Superior to Kenosha, La Crosse to Green Bay and Marinette to Milwaukee.

 “If more than two weeks have passed since the employee’s (reported) injury, and no payments or ‘investigation’ letter has been issued, a reasonable applicant attorney (and the Department) may infer that a dispute has arisen.” – Attorneys Thomas and Charles Domer, from their book, “Wisconsin Workers’ Compensation Law”

-With over 45 years of experience in workers' compensation law, our attorneys know what the insurance companies won't tell you:
+With over 80 years of combined experience in workers’ compensation law, our attorneys know what the insurance companies won’t tell you, such as: